 First Article Cathode Foil Inspection

 We have inspected the first article foils, 12 panels , four of each: left, central and right panel.
 The resistance of the strips end to end (excluding traces to the connectors) was measured.
-A visually inspection using a magnifier was done to detect physical nonconformities.
+A visual inspection using a magnifier was done to detect physical nonconformities.

 This report will address the following topics: